← All posts

 switch me to the Northshore Schools account.

-The next question runs in the new account.
-No re-login, no page navigation.
+The next question you ask runs in the new account, without another login or any page navigation.

 Most of what you will do in the first few weeks is read-only, and the read surface is wide.
 It covers device inventory and health, usage analytics at the account and per-device level, GPS device locations and route history, Cradlepoint and SmartFailover router telemetry, web activity reporting, and your ServiceNow support cases and KB.
-Eleven tools, seventy-eight actions in total, each one gated by what your Sentinel role actually allows.
+Every one of those reads is gated by what your Sentinel role actually allows.

 When you are ready for write actions, the workflow is built around a safety pattern called preview-then-confirm.
 Ask Claude to suspend a device and nothing gets suspended yet.
 You get back a preview: the device that would be affected, its current state, the change that would happen.
 You read the preview, then send: